mt6572-mainline/da-boot/README.md

 ## LK
 Add `-m lk` to boot payload as LK image

+### LK payload
+LK can boot bare-metal payloads (including U-Boot) via `boot_linux` function.
+The preloader patcher will hook it when more than one binary is uploaded in the LK mode (address must match LK kernel address, `0x80108000` for MT6572).

 ## DA
 The DA mode is currently work-in-progress and does nothing besides booting DA2 with an option to patch both DA1 and DA2.